frostming/marko/README.md

 ## Why Marko

 Among all implementations of Python's markdown parser, it is a common issue that user can't easily extend it to add his own features.
 Furthermore, [Python-Markdown][pymd] and [mistune][mistune] don't comply CommonMark's spec.
-It is a good reason for me to develop a new markdown parser and use it.
+It is a good reason for me to develop a new markdown parser.

 Respecting that Marko complies CommonMark's spec at the same time, which is a super complicated spec, Marko's performance will be affected.
+However, using a parser which doesn't comply the CommonMark spec may give you unexpected rendered results from time to time.
 A benchmark result shows that Marko is 3 times slower than [Python-Markdown][pymd], but a bit faster than [Commonmark-py][cmpy], much slower than [mistune][mistune].
 If performance is a bigger concern to you than spec compliance, you'd better choose another parser.

 [spec]: https://spec.commonmark.org/0.29/